miku/goeco/Slides.md

 # Major Version Update

-Go has a strict recommendation, when it comes to major version upgrades: you should use a different name - i.e. a different import path, typically `.../v2`, `.../v3`, ...
+Go has a strict recommendation, when it comes to major version upgrades: you should use a different name - e.g. a different import path, typically `.../v2`, `.../v3`, ...

-* golangleipzig.space/clt 1.0.0
+* github.com/my/module 1.0.0
-* golangleipzig.space/clt/v2 2.0.0
+* github.com/my/module/v2 2.0.0
+* ...

 ---